 Projection - The City will eliminate transfers from the Neighborhood Services Fund beginning in 2022.
+The City projects future transfers from the Senators Fund, which is discussed further in Section 3.1, Revenue Initiative 1.

 Other Revenues - Other Revenues include miscellaneous items such as contributions and donations, demolition collections, and others.
 One-time \$2.8 million in COVID relief from Dauphin County and a \$150,000 reimbursement from Capital Blue Cross are part of Other Revenues in 2020.
 In 2021, the City budgets \$2.5 million for a one-time federal grant to fund a sink hole project that is categorized as Other Revenue in this plan.